 This section of trail is being built in conjunction with Stream Bank Remediation work being completed by DuPont.
 The City is working closely with this group to develop a strategic approach to the projects which maximizes the benefit to the greenway project.
 Access roads for the remediation will follow the desired greenway route and be built in such a way to be left in order to serve as a base for the multi-use trail of the greenway.

 The City with the help of the engineering firm, McCormick Taylor is currently working on Right of Way and reviewing remediation plans.
-Current estimates have construction beginning in earnest in summer/fall 2020.
+Current estimates have construction beginning in earnest in 2021.

 The City has been awarded $1,000,000 of funding from VDOT to design and construct the next major section of greenway, the Loth Springs/Ridgeview Park Connector Trail.
 This new section will allow for the safe and scenic connection of two of the City's most popular park facilities, the Greenway and Ridgeview Park.

 On June 19, 2019 a Public Input Meeting was held at the Waynesboro Public Library.
 At this meeting the public was presented with 5 potential routes to make the connection fro Loth Springs to Ridgeview Park (map).
 The public was invited to submit comment sheets for Council to consider in the selection of a route.
 The results of the comments showed the Red Route (14th Street) as the favored route.
 The decision was made to pursue the project along that route.

 The City is working with the engineering firm of McCormick Taylor to develop the design of this phase of the greenway.